josephinebroz/Resume-Projects/README.md

 # Resume-Projects

 Collection of relevant projects.
-Please read txt files attached to each filder to learn more.
+Please read txt files included in each directory to learn more.

 Contact me at joeybroz@gmail.com for questions